gabriellewald/resume.md/resume.md

 - Performed t-test and chi-square analysis for hypothesis testing
 - Conducted exploratory data analysis and created meaningful plots to identify patterns

-### <span>Research Fellow, University of California Davis</span> <span>Aug 2017 -- Jul 2020</span>
+### <span>Data Analyst at SELF-Lab, University of California Davis</span> <span>May 2019 -- Jul 2020</span>
-***Data Analyst | SELF-lab***

 - Ran descriptives and constructed visualization for research in collaboration with the World Bank
 - Organized and cleaned data with over 63,000 data points in R / Excel to prepare data for analysis
 - Collaborated with researchers and participated in planning meetings

-***Research Assistant, Oakes Lab | Center for Mind and Brain***
+### <span>Research Assistant, UC Davis Center for Mind and Brain</span> <span>Aug 2017 -- Jul 2019</span>

+- Carried out data collection for behavioral studies
-- Ran eye-tracking software SMI, collected and coded infant behavior data
+- Ran eye-tracking software SMI and coded infant behavior data
 - Screened participants and followed IRB guidelines for research projects
-- Trained new RAs on lab procedures and collaborated with the research team
+- Trained new RAs on lab procedures and collaborated with P.I., PhD students, and fellow researchers

-***Research Assistant, Rivera Lab | Center for Mind and Brain***

-- Carried out data collection for behavioral studies
-- Administered eye-tracking to study subjects
-- Collaborated with P.I., PhD students, and fellow researchers

 ### <span>Vice President of Scholarship, PTK Honor Society International</span> <span>Jan 2015 -- Jan 2016</span>